LiveRamp/liveramp-idea-inspections-plugin/README.md

 ### To Add Inspections ###

 Follow the example set out by `MemberVariableInLambda`, and remember to register your inspection in the `InspectionRegistration` class.
 To test locally, use `gradle build` to create the plugin zip in `build/distributions/` and install the plugin from disk in Intellij.
-When you are ready to publish, increment the version number of the plugin in build.grade, plugins.zml, and src/main/resources/META-INF/plugin.xml
+When you are ready to publish, increment the version number of the plugin in build.gradle, and you're all set!

 ### Plugin Repository ###